ngaurav07/ngaurav07.github.io/_pages/about.md

 ---
 permalink: /
-title: "Innovative Solutions in Backend, AI & Cloud | Gaurav Neupane"
+title: "Innovative Solutions in Backend, AI & Cloud"
 author_profile: true
 redirect_from:
   - /about/